Pranav1234567/scRNA-Seq-Pipeline/README.md

 		barcodes_unzipped))
 ```

+Default location of the cell barcode/umi for barcode generation is given by the values in extractBarcodes.sh.
 STAR index building and alignment are yet to be configured. <br />

 For any questions, please feel free to reach out to pnpiano@gmail.com.